William Mudd: Career

 Mudd was employed in country house gardens, initially training in gardening at the Darlington estate of the Pease family and then moving to take charge of another estate.
 He met George Dixon (1812–1904), superintendent of the North of England Agricultural School and began to study, first practical horticulture and then botany including microscopy.
 Mudd became interested in lichens and began corresponding with other British and European lichen enthusiasts.
 His expertise was recognised.

-Mudd complied the first book describing the lichens of Britain and Ireland, published in 1861.
+Mudd compiled the first book describing the lichens of Britain and Ireland, published in 1861.
 He corresponded and exchanged specimens with people across Europe who were also interested in lichens.
 This led Mudd to use microscopic fungal spore characters as part of his method to identify lichen species.
 He included drawings of ascospores of 130 species which continue to be useful in resolving identification of lichen specimens.

 In 1864 Mudd was appointed as the curator of Cambridge Botanic Garden with a salary of £100, and he undertook private coaching of students to supplement his low salary.
 There is a note that he improved the condition of the botanic garden substantially, but he ceased work on lichens.
 However, he may have suffered from ill health and also have found the social environment of the university and town difficult.
 He continued as curator until his death in 1879.